Avid Technology (NASDAQ:AVID) Releases Q1 2022 Earnings Guidance

+Avid Technology (NASDAQ:AVID – Get Rating) last posted its quarterly earnings data on Tuesday, March 1st.
+The technology company reported $0.38 earnings per share for the quarter, topping the consensus estimate of $0.33 by $0.05.
+The firm had revenue of $119.06 million for the quarter, compared to analysts’ expectations of $110.35 million.
+Avid Technology had a negative return on equity of 34.31% and a net margin of 10.10%.
+During the same quarter last year, the business earned $0.29 EPS.
+Equities research analysts anticipate that Avid Technology will post 1.13 EPS for the current year.

-In related news, Director Nancy Hawthorne sold 5,223 shares of the firm’s stock in a transaction that occurred on Friday, December 10th.
-The shares were sold at an average price of $32.32, for a total value of $168,807.36.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Insiders have sold 15,669 shares of company stock valued at $485,373 over the last 90 days.
-6.70% of the stock is currently owned by insiders.
+In related news, Director Nancy Hawthorne sold 5,223 shares of the firm’s stock in a transaction dated Friday, December 17th.
+The stock was sold at an average price of $30.09, for a total value of $157,160.07.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, CFO Kenneth L. Gayron sold 5,500 shares of the firm’s stock in a transaction dated Tuesday, March 15th.
+The shares were sold at an average price of $28.89, for a total value of $158,895.00.
+The disclosure for this sale can be found here.
+Insiders sold 33,723 shares of company stock worth $952,465 in the last 90 days.
+6.40% of the stock is owned by company insiders.

-A number of institutional investors have recently bought and sold shares of the stock.
-Legal & General Group Plc boosted its stake in shares of Avid Technology by 4.3% during the 4th quarter.
-Legal & General Group Plc now owns 12,511 shares of the technology company’s stock valued at $407,000 after buying an additional 516 shares during the period.
-California State Teachers Retirement System raised its holdings in shares of Avid Technology by 2.6% during the 4th quarter.
-California State Teachers Retirement System now owns 48,492 shares of the technology company’s stock valued at $1,579,000 after purchasing an additional 1,244 shares in the last quarter.
-Ensign Peak Advisors Inc bought a new position in shares of Avid Technology during the 4th quarter valued at $50,000.
-Charles Schwab Investment Management Inc. raised its holdings in shares of Avid Technology by 0.6% during the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 310,316 shares of the technology company’s stock valued at $10,107,000 after purchasing an additional 1,887 shares in the last quarter.
-Finally, UBS Group AG raised its holdings in shares of Avid Technology by 8.8% during the 3rd quarter.
-UBS Group AG now owns 48,725 shares of the technology company’s stock valued at $1,409,000 after purchasing an additional 3,933 shares in the last quarter.
-78.08% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds have recently made changes to their positions in AVID.
+Ensign Peak Advisors Inc acquired a new stake in shares of Avid Technology during the fourth quarter valued at about $50,000.
+BNP Paribas Arbitrage SA raised its position in shares of Avid Technology by 310.6% during the third quarter.
+BNP Paribas Arbitrage SA now owns 6,410 shares of the technology company’s stock worth $185,000 after acquiring an additional 4,849 shares during the last quarter.
+Amalgamated Bank bought a new position in shares of Avid Technology during the fourth quarter worth about $208,000.
+Legal & General Group Plc raised its position in shares of Avid Technology by 4.3% during the fourth quarter.
+Legal & General Group Plc now owns 12,511 shares of the technology company’s stock worth $407,000 after acquiring an additional 516 shares during the last quarter.
+Finally, LPL Financial LLC raised its position in shares of Avid Technology by 46.5% during the third quarter.
+LPL Financial LLC now owns 17,264 shares of the technology company’s stock worth $499,000 after acquiring an additional 5,481 shares during the last quarter.
+78.08% of the stock is currently owned by hedge funds and other institutional investors.

 About Avid Technology (Get Rating)